Belladonnixi/InrManagementCompose/README.md

 # Update:

-# will not be finished in Android I'll doing a redesign an then rwritting the Project in Flutter and the missing parts, where then will be a database or better said datastructure rework will be done too.
+# will not be finished in Android I'll doing a redesign an then rewritting the project in Flutter and the missing parts, where then will be a database or better said datastructure rework will be done too.

 Inr Management